 Para-Swimming is co-ordinated throughout Somerset to provide support and information to young people, adults, swimmers, parents and clubs about various aspects of the sport so they can participate, improve and compete in order to achieve their full potential.

-Somerset ASA is working in partnership with ASA Para-Swimming and Local Sports Partners to promote disability and Para-Swimming at all levels throughout the County and to deliver a programme of training days and competitions.
+Somerset ASA is working in partnership with Swim England Para-Swimming and Local Sports Partners to promote disability and Para-Swimming at all levels throughout the County and to deliver a programme of training days and competitions.

 Taking part in competitions

 Seek advice on what to look for in a club before joining and the benefits of training with both main stream and disability clubs.
 Coaching is aimed and revolved around a swimmer not their disability.
 Talk to athletes and coaches on how they prefer train.

 Ask / read how to get classified as it sets up a pathway for future athletes.
 Find out what young swimmers think about competing for their clubs and how it has improved their self esteem.